Spectrum Art Award - Eligibility and Art forms

 Your individual or collective work can come in any form.
 The prize is open to all media e.g.; ceramic, painting, drawing, animation, sculpture, web-based, digital, video, performance, publication, textile, proposal, print, collage and photograph.

-The aim is to exhibit the most exciting and compelling work being made by artists on the autistic spectrum at the moment.
+The aim is to exhibit the most exciting and compelling work being made by autistic artists.

-The award is a selection process open to all adults on the autistic spectrum and encourages you to use a broad range of material and approach in its search for artistic innovation and excellence.
+The award is a selection process open to all autistic adults on and encourages you to use a broad range of material and approach in its search for artistic innovation and excellence.

 Your submission will be selected by a panel of art experts.
 The Spectrum Art Award has been established in the full knowledge that the range and scope of work will be exciting, unusual and unique.
 Therefore, there are no restrictions on the form your art can take, there is also room for a short paragraph if you wish to explain your work.

-To enter the competition successfully, you must follow the online application process under the 'Apply' tab on this website.
+To enter the competition successfully, you must follow the online application process under the 'Apply' tab on the Spectrum Art Award website.

 It is important to note that it is not compulsory to add an 'artistic CV'.
 The Art Award is open to all levels and ranges of experience, and the artistic CV is only an option for artists who wish explain their art further.